 Eliza SNARY, 25, born Gloucs

 Isaac SNARY, 4m, born Gloucs

 *Many of the baptism and marriage records for this period were initially located on Family Search.
 Others were sourced on Find My Past's Bristol collection (which also uses Family Search's IGI along with their own transcriptions).
 In 2019, when researching my final project for the Advanced Family History Skills & Strategies course, I visited Bristol Archives to view the original parish registers to double check all entries shown on this website, and to transcribe all earlier SNARY entries that I was able to locate.
-And Ancestry have very recently added all the Bristol parish registers (with images), so they are now searchable.
+Ancestry have also added all the Bristol parish registers (with images), so they are now searchable.

 Inquest report published in the Bristol Mercury on 10 Sep 1842

 Although I have not located very much information about any of Joseph and Ann's children to date, the Inquest report on their son Michael shown on the right is interesting - particularly as the cause of his death (like that of his father) was Asthma ... a condition that seems to have been passed down the family, even to current generations!

 Very soon after Joseph's first wife Ann's death, on 29 September 1805, Joseph married Hannah Price in Winterbourne, Gloucestershire.
 Joseph's second wife Hannah died in 1835 and was buried at St P&J on 30 october.
 She was aged 72 when she died, so would have been born in about 1763, and aged ~42 when she married Joseph.

 But clearly Joseph was not a man to enjoy living alone ...